 - Repaved and sealed pavement surfaces, restriped, and replaced raised channelizers on the 91 Express Lanes. - On EB SR-91 the roadway was restriped, and the median barrier was reconstructed.
-This project removed the CHP enforcement area and extended the EB auxiliary lane from SR-71 to the Serfas Club Drive off-ramp.

-- The WB auxiliary lane was extended between the County line and SR-241.
+This project removed the CHP enforcement area and extended the EB auxiliary lane from SR-71 to the Serfas Club Drive off-ramp. - The WB auxiliary lane was extended between the County line and SR-241.
 This project eliminated the lane drop at the 91 Express Lanes and extended the existing auxiliary lane from the County line to SR-241 in the westbound direction.
+This improvement

-This improvement minimized the traffic delays at the lane drop area, resulting in improved vehicle progression. - On WB SR-91 the roadway was restriped to extend the auxiliary lane between SR-71 and the County line.
+- On WB SR-91 the roadway was restriped to extend the auxiliary lane between SR-71 and the County line.
 This resulted in a new continuous lane between SR-71 and SR-241. - Safety Improvements were constructed at the Truck Scales.
-Existing shoulders were improved, lanes were re-striped, illumination improved, and signage was modified into and out of the EB facilities. - Green River Road overcrossing replacement (see Appendix B). - Metrolink parking structure at the North Main Street Corona Metrolink Station (see Appendix B). - EB SR-91 lane addition from SR-241 to SR-71 (see Appendix B). - Additional SR-91 WB and EB travel lane between SR-55 and SR-241 (see Appendix B). - SR-91 WB bypass lane to Tustin Avenue at SR-55 (see Appendix B). - Metrolink Service Improvements (see Appendix B). - Initial SR-91 Corridor Improvement Project (CIP) (see Appendix B). - La Sierra Metrolink Parking Improvements (see Appendix B) - Express Bus Service (see Appendix B)
+Existing shoulders were improved, lanes were re-striped, illumination improved, and signage was modified into and out of the EB facilities. - Green River Road overcrossing replacement (see Appendix B). - Metrolink parking structure at the North Main Street Corona Metrolink Station (see Appendix B). - EB SR-91 lane addition from SR-241 to SR-71 (see Appendix B). - Additional SR-91 WB and EB travel lane between SR-55 and SR-241 (see Appendix B). - SR-91 WB bypass lane to Tustin Avenue at SR-55 (see Appendix B). - Metrolink Service Improvements (see Appendix B). - Initial SR-91 Corridor Improvement Project (CIP) (see Appendix B). - La Sierra Metrolink Parking Improvements (see Appendix B) - Express Bus Service (see Appendix B) - ✤ 91 Corridor Operations Project (see Appendix B)